Fire (Arthur Brown song): Reception and legacy

 The single reached #1 in the United Kingdom in August 1968 and in Canada in October.
-Also in October, it reached #2 on the US Billboard Hot 100 (behind "Hey Jude" by the Beatles) and #19 in Australia.
+Also in October, it reached #2 on the US Billboard Hot 100 and #19 in Australia.
 It also reached #3 in Germany, #4 in France, #6 in the Netherlands, #7 in Austria, #8 in Ireland, and #18 in Finland.
 "Fire" sold over one million copies, and was awarded a gold disc.
 On Canada's Year-end chart it was #23.

 "Fire" was covered by Lizzy Mercier Descloux as the fifth track on her 1979 album Press Color.
 Pete Townshend, the single's associate producer, recorded a version with the Who on Townshend's 1989 album The Iron Man: A Musical.
 The Crazy World of Brown's original recording was sampled by the band Marilyn Manson, who were influenced by Arthur Brown, on their 1995 single "Lunchbox".

-The song was sampled in the Death Grips song "Lord of the Game" from the mixtape Exmilitary.

-The song "Hellfire" on the album A Piece of Strange by CunninLynguists is made from a sample of "Fire".

 The song was sampled in The Prodigy's song "Fire" from the "Strangely Limited Edition" 12" single "Fire/Jericho", released on 14th September 1992.
 The "Sunrise Version" of the track featured on their debut album "Experience", which was released two weeks later.
 The sample reportedly cost XL Recordings £3,000 to be cleared.

-The song was covered in Paradise Now (album) by Die Krupps.

-The perpetrator of the Christchurch mosque shootings on 15 March 2019 used "Fire", after which Brown expressed "horror and sadness" at the use of the song and cancelled his "instore" performance the day after.
+The perpetrator of the Christchurch mosque shootings on 15 March 2019 played "Fire" during part of his livestream of the massacre, after which Brown expressed "horror and sadness" at the use of the song and cancelled his "instore" performance the day after.